Overall

 Consumer Brief

-We have consolidated data on Sweden’s e-commerce, social media, and insights relate to how customers in Sweden make decisions and spend.
+We have consolidated data on Japan’s e-commerce, social media, and insights relate to how customers in Japan make decisions and spend.

 Reference